 Me: “I know.
 But we are going out to dinner and to the theater.
 You’re all stubbly and stinky and really rough-looking.
 I brought you a clean shirt.
 I wish I had thought to bring deodorant or a razor or a washcloth or something.
 I didn’t realize you’d smell so bad.”

 My Knight was less than amused by my “concern” over his appearance.
 When we pulled into the restaurant parking lot, he took off the sweaty shirt to put on the clean one, and I had a brilliant idea.
 I decided to help him out a bit by spraying some hand sanitizer in his arm pits.
-I figured it was anti-bacterial, and the stink in sweat is caused by bacteria.
+I figured it was anti-bacterial, and the stink in sweat is caused by bacteria, plus I had a bottle of Hand Sanitizer Canada handy.
 Pretty resourceful decision on my part, right?